-Inventories of the Company and the investees accounted for under the equity method were significant to the financial statements.
-The Company starts manufacturing after receiving orders from customers, so we mainly assessed the allowance for inventory valuation losses for raw materials.
-Due to diversity of products and uncertainty arising from rapid changes in products, obsolete and slow-moving inventory valuation requires significant management judgement, we therefore determined the issue as a key audit mater.
+As of December 31, 2016, the net inventories amounted to NT\$461,371 thousand accounting for 7% of the total consolidated assets that could have significant impacts to the Group.
+The Group starts manufacturing after receiving orders from customers, so we mainly assessed the allowance for inventory valuation losses for raw materials.
+Due to diversity of products and uncertainty arising from rapid changes in products, obsolete and slow-moving inventory valuation requires significant management judgement, we therefore determined the issue as a key audit mater

 Our audit procedures included, but not limited to, evaluating the adequacy of policy about obsolete and slow-moving inventories; evaluating the policy of inventory valuation; sampling important storage locations to observe inventory counts; testing the correctness of the inventory aging schedule to make sure whether the inventory aging schedule was appropriate.
-In addition, we also obtained the current year's reports on inventory movement and sample tested to check whether purchases and sales were supported by appropriate vouchers and to re-calculate the unit cost of inventories to evaluate the reasonableness of the net realizable value of inventory.
+In addition, we also obtained the current year's reports on inventory movement and sample tested to check whether purchases and sales were supported by having appropriate vouchers and to re-calculate the unit cost of inventories to evaluate the reasonableness of the net realizable value of inventory.